 Best NYC Observation Deck?

-Is Edge the best observation deck in NYC?
+Is Edge the best observation deck to include on your NYC itinerary?

 It depends on your preferences.
 Each of One World Observatory, Empire State and Top of the Rock offer something unique and each will blow you away in its own way.